thepworth3/nEDM-History/README.md

 # nEDM-History
 This repository contains the data for all nEDM measurements as of January 2025, and allows one to plot them.
+It includes shaded regions for different theory predictions.
+New data can be added, and aspects of the plot can be altered/removed.